 - Select the slides which you want to reset, as shown in Figure 1 above.
 Alternatively, you can also select your slides in Slide Sorter view, as shown in Figure 2.

 Figure 2: Slide selected within the Slide Sorter view

 - Access the Home tab of the Ribbon, locate the Slides group, and click the Reset button (highlighted in blue within Figure 3).

 Figure 3: Reset button within the Slides group of Home tab

-Alternatively, if you need to reset just the active slide, you can click the same Reset button without selecting any slides.
-You can also right-click on an empty area of the slide to bring up the contextual menu, and then choose the Reset Slide option shown highlighted in red within Figure 4.
+- Alternatively, if you need to reset just the active slide, you can click the same Reset button without selecting any slides.

-Your slide may not look the same as the slide shown in Figure 5 -- your post-Reset look depends on the Theme applied to the presentation.
-Do you notice that one of slides still looks horrible even after using the Reset option -- look at the Reset Backgrounds section later on this page.
+- Your slide may not look the same as the slide shown in Figure 4.
+Your post-Reset look depends on the Theme applied to the presentation.
+Do you notice that one of slides still looks horrible even after using the Reset option?
+To know the reason, take a look at the Reset Backgrounds section, later on this page.

 - Save your presentation often.

-Also remember that the Reset option does not revert any changes you make within the Format Background task pane -- to reset those changes, you will have to click the Reset Background button within the Format Background task pane, as shown highlighted in red within Figure 6, below.
-To learn more, explore our Format Slide Background in PowerPoint 2013 tutorial.
+Also, remember that the Reset option does not revert any changes you make within the Format Background Task Pane.
+To reset those changes, you will have to click the Reset Background button within the Format Background Task Pane, as shown highlighted in blue within Figure 5, below.
+To learn more, explore our Format Slide Background in PowerPoint 2016 for Mac tutorial.